uniface/Web/README.md

 ## Setup ##

- * This project can be synced using the WAS plugin (https://github.com/uniface/WASListener), compiled and run.
+ * This project can be synchronized using the WAS plugin (https://github.com/uniface/WASListener), compiled and run.
  * If your webapp folder differs to web in your git repository root folder, please copy the contents of web to your webapp folder.

 #1.
 Project  CSS Basics #